-- (1) A Medicaid qualifying trust is a revocable or irrevocable trust or similar legal device, created or funded by the individual or spouse, other than by a will, under which - (a) the individual is a beneficiary of all or part of the discretionary or required payments or distributions from the trust; and - (b) a trustee or trustees are permitted to exercise any discretion to make payments or distributions to the individual. - (2) The maximum amount of payments or fair-market value of property that may be permitted under the terms of the trust to be distributed to the individual assuming the full exercise of discretion by the trustee or trustees for the distribution of the maximum amount to the individual is countable in the determination of eligibility. - (3) The fair-market value of the home or former home of the nursing-facility resident in a Medicaid qualifying trust is a countable asset and is not subject to the exemptions described at 130 CMR 520.007(G)(2) or 520.007(G)(8). - (C) Certain Trusts Created before April 7, 1986.
+(1) A Medicaid qualifying trust is a revocable or irrevocable trust or similar legal device, created or funded by the individual or spouse, other than by a will, under which

+(a) the individual or spouse is a beneficiary of all or part of the discretionary or required payments or distributions from the trust; and

+(b) a trustee or trustees are permitted to exercise any discretion to make payments or distributions to the individual or spouse.

+(2) The maximum amount of payments or fair-market value of property that may be permitted under the terms of the trust to be distributed to the individual or spouse or used for his or her benefit assuming the full exercise of discretion by the trustee or trustees for the distribution of the maximum amount to the individual or spouse is countable in the determination of eligibility.

+(3) The fair-market value of the home or former home of the nursing-facility resident or spouse in a Medicaid qualifying trust is a countable asset and is not subject to the exemptions concerning real estate, including described at-130 CMR 520.007(G)(2) or 520.007(G)(8).

+(C) Certain Trusts Created before April 7, 1986.
 A trust created before April 7, 1986, solely for the benefit of a resident in an intermediate-care facility for the mentally retarded (ICF/MR) is not considered a Medicaid qualifying trust.